tinkernerd/TinkerVault/Notes/Photo Lighting Tips.md

 ---
-title: "Lighting Tips"
+title: Lighting Tips
-author: "Nicholas Stull"
+author: Nicholas Stull
-description: "A guide to understanding and using natural and artificial lighting in photography."
+description: A guide to understanding and using natural and artificial lighting in photography.
 dateCreated: 2024-09-15
 tags:
   - photography